Contents

 Share this article

-Understanding GHG emissions
+Understanding greenhouse gas emissions

 Organisations across the world have made significant strides in understanding their greenhouse gas (GHG) emissions, particularly within their own operations (known as Scope 1 and Scope 2 emissions).
 However, gathering precise emissions data from across supply chains, commonly referred to as Scope 3 emissions, frequently manifest as the stumbling block in completing a greenhouse gas inventory.